probmods/probmods2/chapters/04-patterns-of-inference.md

  We can see that `cough` depends causally on `smokes` but only indirectly: although `cough` does not call `smokes` directly, in order to evaluate whether a patient coughs, we first have to evaluate the expression `lungDisease` that must itself evaluate `smokes`.

-We haven't made the notion of "direct" causal dependence precise: do we want to say that `cough` depends directly on `cold`, or only directly on the expression `(or (and cold (flip 0.5)) ...`?
+We haven't made the notion of "direct" causal dependence precise: do we want to say that `cough` depends directly on `cold`, or only directly on the expression `(cold && flip(0.5)) || ...`?
 This can be resolved in several ways that all result in similar intuitions.
 For instance, we could first re-write the program into a form where each intermediate expression is named (called A-normal form) and then say direct dependence is when one expression immediately includes the name of another.